GalenIvanov/Animation-tests/README.md

     scale from 0.0 to 1.0 1.0 on-time [label/data: time]
     box 10x10 from 10x10 to 200x50 one-exit [print "Finished!"]

+Each `from` construct is translated at the parse time to a call to `tween` function.

+If `delay` in a `start` reference frame is non-zero, each animation defined by `from` starts the amount of `delay` later than the previous.
+That is why the actors are defined at `from` level and not at the `start` level. `start` could define a reference frame that starts at 1.0 with duration 5.0 and delay 1.0.
+If there are 3 values animated with `from`, the first one will start at 1.0, the second - at 2.0 and the third will start at 3.0 and will finish at 8.0.
+With actors defined at `from` level one can monitor each effect independently.
+That wouldn't have been possible if actors were used at `start` level.
+Next `start` resets the delay.

 # Ideas for future work
 There are many things that can be added to the animation system: